 The American team would go on to win gold the next day.

-During the high school season, minor set all-classification records in the 200 and 400 at the 5A state meet.
-Her time of 51.92 in the 400 was the fastest by a high school girls this season, and she also had the fastest indoor time (52.74) by a high school girl.
+During the high school season, Minor set all-classification records in the 200 and 400 at the 5A state meet.
+Her time of 51.92 in the 400 was the fastest by a high school girl this season, and she also had the fastest indoor time (52.74) by a high school girl.

 She was named the 5A girls track athlete of the year after the season.